 - Have your child chew well before swallowing.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
 If there is none, ask the pharmacist for a device to measure this drug.

-- May be mixed with formula, milk, water, or other cold drinks.
-Drink right away after mixing.
+- This drug may be mixed with formula, milk, water, or other cold drinks.
+Have your child drink right away after mixing.

 - Store liquid (suspension) at room temperature or in a refrigerator.
 Do not freeze.
 Throw away any part not used after 2 weeks.